 Roy Chapman Andrews was an adventurer in the 1930s.
 He worked for a museum collecting exhibits.
 His fear of snakes, battles with bandits and more may have inspired the movie character Indiana Jones.

-Chuck Wepner was a professional boxer from Bayonne, New Jersey.
-His fight against Muhammad Ali in 1975 inspired Sylvester Stallone to make the movie “Rocky.”
+"Rocky" is based on Chuck Wepner, a professional boxer from Bayonne, New Jersey.
+His fight against Muhammad Ali in 1975 inspired Sylvester Stallone to make the iconic film.

 Natalie du Toit lost her leg in an accident at 17.
-She is the first amputee to swim in the Olympics when she qualified for the 2008 Beijing Olympics.
+After qualifying for the Bejing Games, she became the first amputee to swim in the Olympics in 2008.